William T. Joynes: Early and family life

-Joynes was born at a house known as Montpelier in Accomack County, Virginia on November 8, 1817 to the former Anne Belle Satchell (1792-1862) and her husband Thomas Robinson Joynes (1789-1858), a prominent planter and politician who served in the Virginia House of Delegates during the War of 1812 (during which he married), for years as the clerk of the county court and as a delegate to the Virginia Constitutional Convention of 1829.
+Joynes was born at a house known as Montpelier in Accomack County, Virginia on November 8, 1817 to the former Anne Belle Satchell (1792-1862) and her husband Thomas Robinson Joynes (1789-1858), a prominent planter and politician who served in the Virginia House of Delegates during the War of 1812 (during which he married), and who was for years the clerk of the county court, as well as served as a delegate to the Virginia Constitutional Convention of 1829.
 His paternal ancestors had emigrated more than a century earlier, and his grandfather Col. Levin Joyce (1753-1794) had led the county militia to serve under General George Washington.
 The Joynes family included younger brothers, Dr. Levin Smith Joynes (1815-1881), Thomas R. Joynes Jr. (1829-1868) and Edward Southey Joynes (1834-1917), as well as sisters Mary Stockley Joynes Scarburgh (1815-1885), Louisa Ann Joynes Dennis (1822-1852) and Charlotte Bell Joynes (1825-1843).
 After a private education suitable to his class, William Joynes traveled to Pennsylvania and received a degree from Washington College.
 He later returned to Virginia for studies at the University of Virginia School of Law.

 William T. Joynes married Margaret Feild May, and they had a daughter, Anna (b.
 1841) and sons Thomas R. Joynes (b.
 1846) and John Joynes (b.
 1850).
 In 1840, William T. Joynes owned 6 slaves in Accomack county, and Levin Joynes another 7.
 In the 1850 census, his father Thomas R. Joynes lived with his wife, unmarried daughter and youngest son, and owned 33 slaves in Accomack County, as well as leased another 21 slaves to work at other farms in the county.
 Two years after his death, in the 1860 census, a trust for which William Joynes was executor owned a 12 year old Black boy.
 His youngest brother Edward S. Joynes also owned 6 slaves in Accomack County.
 Meanwhile, his widowed mother moved to Granville County, North Carolina, where she died at his doctor brother's home in 1862.